YSbarbary/Fullstack-WebDeveloper_Nanodgree/P4/README.md

 does not account for all situations, such as sessions in the past.

 5. Querys -Task  3 Implemented
-`getLightningTalks`   - Get all the sessions that are between 5-20 mins longs
+`getFreeTalks`   - Get all the sessions that Have type Free
 6. Additional Queries
 `removeSessionFromWishlist()` - Removes the given session from user's wish list.